luckyrabbit85/nginx-gunicorn-secure-flask-minikube/README.md

 - `SSL/TLS Certificates`: Replace the current `nginx-server.crt` and `nginx-server.key` files with suitable certificates from a trusted certificate authority if you prefer to utilize SSL/TLS certificates.

 ## Conclusion
-The project serves as a basic demonstration for constructing a secure web application stack with Docker, Nginx, Gunicorn, and Flask.
+The project serves as a basic demonstration for constructing a secure web application stack with Minikube, Docker, Nginx, Gunicorn, and Flask.
 It can be tailored to suit your specific requirements and serves as a foundational template for creating advanced and secure web applications.
 It's crucial to adhere to security best practices when deploying applications into a production environment.

 # Additional Information about the App